 Feel free to send in your own recommendations.
 I plan to update this as I get more ideas from y’all.

-I can’t believe I forgot short stories in my first write up!
-They offer a quick, and often better, alternative to novels.
-The sci-fi genre is packed with delightful short stories from masters like Ray Bradbury, Isaac Asimov, Arthur Clarke, Kurt Vonnegut, and Phillip Dick.
+Short stories are the best!
+They offer a great alternative to sometimes-unwieldy novel studies.
+And boy is the sci-fi genre is packed with delightful short stories from masters like Ray Bradbury, Isaac Asimov, Arthur Clarke, Kurt Vonnegut, and Phillip Dick.
 It’s especially interesting how many of these were written in the late 40s to early 60s, but remain shockingly relevant.

 A reader, Claire, offered a trio of Ray Bradbury stories: